freedomofpress/threat-modeling/README.md

 # threat-modeling
 [![CircleCI](https://circleci.com/gh/redshiftzero/threat-modeling.svg?style=svg)](https://circleci.com/gh/redshiftzero/threat-modeling)

-**Note:** this is an experimental tool in the alpha stage, the API and YAML spec format may change.
+**Note:** this is an experimental tool in the alpha stage that is under active development, the API and YAML spec format may change.

 This is a library of threat modeling tools in Python inspired by related projects like [pytm](https://github.com/izar/pytm).
 Data Flow Diagrams (DFDs) can be generated using a YAML specification of the system architecture.
 If you include the threats and their child-parent relationships in the YAML specification, you can also generate attack trees.